redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 It is possible to have multiple consumers doing different jobs, one measuring humidity, and another taking temperature measurements over periods of time.
-Redis runs everything in memory that is finite.
+Redis stores a copy of the entire dataset in memory, which is a finite resource.
 To avoid runaway data, streams can be trimmed when you add something to them.
 You can specify to remove everything but a number of last entries or remove stream that has an ID lower than specified, for example a timestamp.
 You can also expire streams using keys by writing to a different key each day and expiring those keys after a period of time, say a week.